-"East Asia Capital of Culture is an important measure to implement the consensus reached at the trilateral leaders' meeting and has become a flagship brand for cultural exchanges among the three countries," said Zhang Xu, Chinese Vice Minister of Culture and Tourism at the opening ceremony.
+"East Asia Capital of Culture" is an important measure to implement the consensus reached at the trilateral leaders' meeting and has become a flagship brand for cultural exchanges among the three countries, said Zhang Xu, Chinese Vice Minister of Culture and Tourism at the ceremony.

 In 2020, Shaoxing and Dunhuang in China, Kitakyushu in Japan, and Sunchon in the ROK were designated as the Culture Cities of East Asia 2021.

-Gansu will work with other culture cities of East Asia, upholding the spirit of "peace and cooperation, openness and inclusiveness, mutual learning and mutual benefit" to promote regional development as well as world peace, said Gansu Vice Governor He Wei.
+Gansu will work with other culture cities of east Asia, upholding the spirit of "peace and cooperation, openness and inclusiveness, mutual learning and mutual benefit" to promote regional development and world peace, said Gansu Vice Governor He Wei.